chrstfer/dbml/dbml-homepage/docs/docs/README.md

 ## Column Definition

 ### Column Settings
-Each column can take have optional settings, defined in square brackets like:
+Each column can take optional settings, defined in square brackets like:

     Table buildings {
         ...